juhasev/sample-ninja-help/financial-reports-export-transactions.md

 ### Export transaction to CSV

 This feature allows you to export raw transaction data to CSV.
+Please select **Sub Panel(s)** and the **Period** and then click the **START EXPORT** button.

+> If you have a large panel or a lot of transactions, you should export data by month.

 The report can contain the following types:

 - **BalanceAdjustment (+/-)** The Panel Manager has manually adjusted the panelist balance.
 The amount can be negative.
 - **DataVariable (+)** The panelist has completed a Dynamic Profiling question.